unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 #### Going Mad

 Various tek effects can inflict madness on an otherwise stable mind.
-Certain spells, such as _contact other plane_ and _symbol_, can cause insanity, and you can use the madness rules here instead of the spell effects of those spells*.* Diseases, poisons, and planar effects such as psychic wind or the howling winds of Pandemonium can all inflict madness.
+Certain tek skills, such as _contact other plane_ and _symbol_, can cause insanity, and you can use the madness rules here instead of the tek skill effects of those tek skills*.* Diseases, poisons, and planar effects such as psychic wind or the howling winds of Pandemonium can all inflict madness.
 Some artifacts can also break the psyche of a character who uses or becomes attuned to them.

 Resisting a madness-inducing effect usually requires a Wisdom or Charisma saving throw.